-Diana’s Baths, located in Bartlett NH and sits near the North Conway town line.
+Diana’s Baths, located in Bartlett NH sits near the North Conway town line.
 Diana’s Baths offers a cascading 75′ total drop with interesting rocks that are smoothly sculptured by the falling waters.

 Diana’s Baths is located in the White Mountain region of New Hampshire which is also part of the White Mountain National Forest.

 A little bit further up, you will notice there are a couple picnic tables next to the pools at Diana’s baths.
-Upstream on Lucy Brook from the picnic area are the cascades which are great for taking photos of this NH waterfall.
+Upstream on Lucy Brook from the picnic area are cascades which are great for taking photos of this NH waterfall.
 The trail continues past Diana’s Baths but becomes a lot less easy as the trail heads towards Moat Mountain.

-Diana’s Baths is fed by Lucy Brook in Bartlett New Hampshire which originates near the summit of Big Attitash Mountain.
+Diana’s Baths is fed by Lucy Brook in Bartlett, NH which originates near the summit of Big Attitash Mountain.
 The water levels vary greatly at Diana’s Baths.
 After heavy rains the waterfalls change dramatically.
 In the photos of Diana’s Baths below you will notice the water flow was light during our visit.
-We were able to walk across the slippery rocks to get close to the remaining waterfalls.
+We were able to walk across the slippery rocks to get close to the trickling waterfalls.
 Along the edges you will see evidence that the water levels get much higher and the waterfall flow can be much more aggressive and dangerous, usually in the Spring during the time of snow melt.
 The snow melts on the nearby White Mountains and runs into nearby streams and rivers, like Lucy Brook and passes through Diana’s Baths.

 Directions to Diana’s Baths:

-Diana’s Baths are located on West Side Rd on the North Conway/Bartlett town line just North of Cathedral Ledge within the White Mountains of New Hampshire.
+Diana’s Baths is located on West Side Rd on the North Conway/Bartlett town line just North of Cathedral Ledge within the White Mountains of New Hampshire.
 Cathedral Ledge can be easily seen on your drive North on West Side Rd. headed towards Rt.
 302. The parking area for Diana’s Baths is very well marked with a state sign along the roadway.
 There is a small cash fee to enter.